hmxmilohax/rb3-pc/README.md

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
-* Standard PS3 guitar and drum controllers _should_ be plug and play.
-If they aren't, follow the binding instructions below.
+* PS3 guitar, drum controllers, and MIDI Pro Adapters for the Rock Band series are plug and play.
-* If you're using PS3, PS4, or Wii guitars, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS3 (Guitar Hero), or Wii guitars, set the “Handlers” option to “MMJoyStick.”
 * If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”
-*  If you're using PS3, PS4, Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS3 (Guitar Hero), Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
+* If you're using a Xbox 360 MIDI Pro Adapter for drums, set the "Handlers" option to "XInput."

 Below are the buttons you should map in RPCS3's Gamepad Settings.